MyEtherWallet/knowledge-base/source/_posts/en/swap/swap-canceled-or-not-completed.md

 If you sent coins or tokens to the specified swap address, but have not received your funds in return, please reach out to both support@myetherwallet.com and whichever exchange you completed the swap through.
 Their support emails are:

-* Bity - Their help center is integrated into their site
+* Bity - Their help center is integrated into their site.

 * Kyber Network - support@kyber.network